 Up until now, the law relating to non-compete clauses has been developed by the courts on a case-by-case basis.
 The courts recognise the tension between a person’s freedom to trade and the need to uphold contracts and protect employers’ legitimate business interests.

-The law assumes that non-compete clauses, and other types of post-termination restriction, are unenforceable unless they are drafted no wider than is reasonably necessary to protect a legitimate business interest of the ex-employer.
+The law assumes that non-compete clauses, and other types of post-termination restrictions, are unenforceable unless they are drafted no wider than is reasonably necessary to protect a legitimate business interest of the ex-employer.

 Why is the Government seeking to make these reforms?